xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

    * growth summaries from large scale structure data
    * density parameters and channel summaries

-   The construction procedure is not described within TU; only its existence and coherence are assumed.
+   The construction procedure is not described within the Tension Universe framework; only its existence and coherence are assumed.

 2. Compute the mismatch observables `DeltaS_background(m_data,model)`, `DeltaS_growth(m_data,model)`, and `DeltaS_budget(m_data,model)` for each state.